WSU North Puget Sound Extension Forestry E-Newsletter – July 2018

 The person was desperate to do something, though, so the sprayers were called out.

-To add insult to injury, the arborist also told the person that there was evidence of insect activity in the firewood they had just cut up from the hemlock that had already been dead for some time, and that they needed to get rid of the firewood immediately.
-I did not have the heart to tell the person that insect activity in a tree that is already dead is normal and expected.
-Dead trees become full of wood borers and such that come in post-mortem and start the process of breaking down the wood (i.e. nature’s recycling team), and these are not agents capable of harming live trees.
-In other words, this would be a complete waste of perfectly good firewood that I’m sure has been hauled away at this point.
+This person was also told that there was evidence of insect activity in the firewood they had just cut up from the hemlock that had already been dead for some time, and that they needed to get rid of the firewood immediately.
+Insect activity in a tree that is already dead is normal and expected.
+Dead trees become full of wood borers and such that come in postmortem and start the process of breaking down the wood (i.e. nature’s recycling team), and these are not agents that harm live trees.
+Paying to dispose of what was probably perfectly-good firewood just adds insult to injury.
 There are situations where beetles do kill trees and, if it’s really recent such that those tree-killing beetles haven’t left yet, you may indeed want to dispose of the dead wood (or at least de-bark it).
 This was not one of those situations.

 In these last two examples, it is unfortunate that the person got conflicting advice.
 I recognize the bind it puts people in to have two professionals say totally opposite things.
-I now worry that when I refer someone to an arborist, which I often do, that they might not get correct information.
-For that matter, I worry that I might not be giving correct information.
+I worry about people not consistently getting correct information.
+For that matter, I especially worry that I might be the one not giving the correct information (case in point–I have revised this very article several times to improve clarity and accuracy).
 In the end, though, the advice that feeds our need to do something seems to prevail whether it is warranted or not.

-I present these examples not to shame or poke fun at anyone.
+I present these examples not as criticisms of anyone.
 I am a bit reluctant to bring these examples up at all, because I don’t want you to get the impression that I will think poorly of someone who has a question or misunderstanding such that you would be hesitant to contact me about an issue.
-On the contrary, I don’t expect people to have an understanding of these things and I want people to ask questions and learn.
-I present these stories as cautionary tales to illustrate how fear and our tendency to always want to do something are powerful forces that don’t always lead us to the right place.
+On the contrary, I don’t expect people to understand these things, and I want people to ask questions and learn.
+The reality is that what I’ve described above are very common and normal reactions that people have.
+These reactions are often exacerbated by how forest health issues are presented by mass media, which usually fails to include context, caveats, and nuances.
+In fact, if I was not a forester and was in the situation that the property owner with the dead hemlocks was in, I would have made the very same choice.
+After all, do you go with some guy on the phone who isn’t actually seeing the issue in person and is dismissing it as a lost cause, or someone there in person who is pointing out holes and saying something can and should be done?
+The choice this person made, while not correct, was still perfectly rational.
+Rather, I present these stories as cautionary tales that illustrate how fear and our tendency to always want to do something are powerful forces that don’t always lead us to the right place.

 Fear and courage